 There’s a green light for the Central City Flood Control Project — aka the development that will create the 800-acre Panther Island, Fort Worth’s long-awaited walkable waterfront district — in the form of $403 million.

-The federal grant comes from the US Army Corps of Engineers to finish construction of the project’s bypass channel.
+The federal grant comes from the US Army Corps of Engineers to finish the construction of the project’s bypass channel.
 The channel is a key component of the project, connecting the Trinity River’s Clear and West Forks to redirect the river’s flow + divert flood water in emergencies.
 It’s also what will make Panther Island an island.
-The bypass channel is currently 50% complete.

 A win for the city